ansible-collections/amazon.aws/README.md

 [AWS SDK Python Support Policy](https://aws.amazon.com/blogs/developer/python-support-policy-updates-for-aws-sdks-and-tools/) this collection requires Python 3.7 or greater.

-Amazon have also announced the planned end of support for [Python less than 3.8](https://aws.amazon.com/blogs/developer/python-support-policy-updates-for-aws-sdks-and-tools/).
+Amazon has also announced the planned end of support for [Python less than 3.8](https://aws.amazon.com/blogs/developer/python-support-policy-updates-for-aws-sdks-and-tools/).
 As such support for Python less than 3.8 will be removed in a release after 2024-12-01.